-The regulatory fee is designed to help the County recover the administrative costs associated with GSA activities, such as outreach, grant administration, technical support services, legal and professional services, studies (e.g., recharge), annual and five-year reporting, and reserve funding (as allowed under SGMA per Water Code section 10730).
+The fee is designed to help the County GSA recover the administrative costs associated with GSA activities, such as outreach, grant administration, technical support services, legal and professional services, studies (e.g., recharge), annual and five-year reporting, and reserve funding (as allowed under SGMA per Water Code section 10730).
 The goal of the fee is to ensure that GSAs operations are self-sustaining, and only assessed to the areas of each subbasin managed by the County.
-This fee will require adoption by the Board of Supervisors acting as the Board of Directors for the County GSAs.
+This fee required adoption by the Board of Supervisors acting as the Board of Directors for the County GSAs.

-Why is the Regulatory Fee Needed?
+Why are the Fees Needed?

 SGMA was passed by the Legislature in 2014.
 SGMA requires groundwater subbasins to reach sustainability by 2040.
 In order to demonstrate how sustainability will be achieved, SGMA requires GSAs within a subbasin to develop a GSP.
-The GSP is the guiding document to implement solutions over a 20 year period to achieve sustainability.
+The GSP is the guiding document to implement solutions over a 20-year period to achieve sustainability.
 Besides the solutions outlined in the GSP, the GSAs require personnel, outside professionals, tools and data to administer the GSA activities.

 The County-managed groundwater subbasin areas cover only a portion of the County’s total land area.
-The regulatory fee will ensure that only those in each County GSA pay for the benefit of sustainable management and unaffected areas are not assessed for a benefit that is not received.
+The fee will ensure that only those in each County GSA pay for the benefit of sustainable management and unaffected areas are not assessed for a benefit that is not received.

 Who is Affected?